cameflow/BeerBaseballStats/README.md

 ## Stats Available
 - Batting %
   - Number of Hits
-  - Number of Home runs
+  - Number of Home Runs
-  - Number of strikes
+  - Number of Strikes
-  - Number of fouls
+  - Number of Fouls
-  - Number of outs
+  - Number of Outs

-- Bases %
+- % of Bases
-  - Number of hits to first base
+  - Number of Hits to First Base
-  - Number of hits to second base
+  - Number of Hits to Second Base
-  - Number of hits to third base
+  - Number of Hits to Third Base

-- Outs %
+- % of Outs
-  - Number of outs by catch
+  - Number of Outs by Catch
-  - Number of outs by strikes
+  - Number of Outs by Strikes
-  - Number of outs when stealing base
+  - Number of Outs when Stealing Bases

-- Base steal %
+- % of Base Steals
-  - Number of successful steals
+  - Number of Successful Steals
-  - Number of unsuccessful steals
+  - Number of Unsuccessful Steals

-- Base defends %
+- % of Bases Defend
-  - Number of successful defends
+  - Number of Successful Bases Defended
-  - Number of unsuccessful defends
+  - Number of Unsuccessful Bases Defended

 - Number of outs made